Laser Frenectomy FAQ

 Is it possible to treat my child without use of sedation, nitrous oxide gas, restraint, or verbal behavior management?

-For children that are younger than 3 years of age or those with complicated medical histories, who require immediate or extensive treatment, it is usually necessary to use general anesthesia since they are usually not candidates for in-office oral sedation due to age and weight.
+For children that are younger than 3 years of age or those with complicated medical histories, who require immediate or extensive treatment, it is usually necessary to use general anesthesia since they are usually not candidates for in-office IV sedation due to age and weight.

 How long does the appointment usually last?